Like

 Clean the interior every

+three months.
 While you should

 clean any obvious spills, leaks, or messes in your refrigerator right